NerTzhuLz/PhoenixBot/README.md

         * Have a notice at the top saying how to join squads to replace the current reminder text
     * Chat is how it is currently, without host messages
         * Filled squad messages include the host message
+### Project Emojis
+* Reaction-based joining
+    * On create, make enough reactions for squads (throw error if too many)
+    * On reaction
+        * search for a squad message with matching ID to see if we need to care
+        * Use join/leave as appropriate for the reacting user
+            * IGNORE HOST
 ### Project Cleanup
 * Commands for admins to close all or any squad
 * Timed closing